 Altitude sickness, or acute mountain sickness, occurs when the air you're breathing contains less oxygen from the high altitudes.
 At 6225 feet, Lake Tahoe is estimated to have 20% less oxygen than at sea level.
 Your body will have trouble adjusting and symptoms like a headache are the most common.

-Altitude symptoms may include:
+Lake Tahoe altitude symptoms may include:

 Proper preparation is the best way to prevent Lake Tahoe altitude sickness.